yatharthb97/fluorosim/Notes/Theory.md

+# Theory and Units

+This article explains the basic set of equations governing the Langevin model simulation of an FCS process.
+Further, it includes a thorough discussion on the units conversions needed for the simulation.
+Implementation is also briefly discussed.
+The last section details a conversion case study.

+***Table of Contents:***

+[TOC]

 # Langevin Equation

 The Langevin equation simulates Brownian motion of particles.
 The equation can be solved to simulate non-equilibrium systems.